AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 The quantity of the chatbot’s training data is key to maintaining a good conversation with the users.
 However, the data quality determines the bot’s ability to detect the right intent and generate the correct response.

-In this article, we present techniques for companies to improve the intent recognition of their chatbots in order to make them more efficient.
+Here, we present techniques for companies to improve their chatbots’ intent recognition to make them more efficient.

 How do chatbots identify intent?